fxzjshm/fxzjshm.github.io/_posts/2023-08-16-troubleshoot-linux-kernel-random-freeze-bug.md

 ```

 ### Solution
-* Upgrade kernel to `sudo insmod oomk.ko memory_size_gb=3 fragsize=4097` and reboot, confirm this bug is fixed using test kernel module
+* Upgraded kernel to `3.10.0-1160.95.1.el7.x86_64` and reboot; confirmed this bug is fixed using test kernel module
 * No further error noticed till now